sphinx-doc/sphinx/Doc-3k/reference/datamodel.rst

    should also be made available as the method :meth:`iterkeys`.

    Iterator objects also need to implement this method; they are required to return themselves.
-For more information on iterator objects, see "Iterator Types (XXX
+For more information on iterator objects, see :ref:`typeiter`.
-   reference: ../lib/typeiter.html)" in the Python Library Reference (XXX
-   reference: ../lib/lib.html).

 The membership test operators (:keyword:`in` and :keyword:`not in`) are normally implemented as an iteration through a sequence.
 However, container objects can